Cox Springs School Has a Rich History

 In the Fall of 1940 the backwater from the newly constructed Mansfield Dam on the Colorado River, just above Austin, came up over the fertile river bottom lands in the Anderson Bend and Cox Springs area, creating Lake Travis.
 Lago Vista got it’s name in 1958 by the developer of the town.

 This completely destroyed or separated the local farm and ranch communities, including the school districts.
 Cox Springs was one of these.
-Everyone had sold out their properties to the Lower Colorado River Authority, torn down their homes, cleared their barns and other buildings and fences, and moved away; except for a few families such as the J. J. Carlton and Ivean Pearsen families.
+Many had sold out their properties to the Lower Colorado River Authority, torn down their homes, cleared their barns and other buildings and fences, and moved away; except for a few families such as the J. J. Carlton and Ivean Pearson families.
 They retained their higher ground lands, now on the north shore of Lake Travis.
 At this point, the Cox Springs school had lost most of its students.
 The building was being used only as a place to vote.
 Someone was camped in it… and the water was still rising.

 There were so few people left in the community that they also sold plots of land and made arrangements for families to move into the area so that there would be enough children to justify having a teacher at the school.